camunda/camunda-docs-static/optimize/content/introduction/supported-environments.md

 ---

-Run the Camunda Optimize in the Java-runnable environment.
+Run Camunda Optimize in a Java-runnable environment.
 In Camunda Optimize the following environments are supported:

 # Web Browser